eProsima/Integration-Service-docs/docs/examples.rst

 The example uses a types library named `shapelib <https://github.com/eProsima/Integration-Services/blob/feature/TCP_DynTypes/examples/shapes_demo_tcp/shapelib.cpp>`__ that allow us to create the keyed type "shape" that ShapesDemo uses to communicate.

-The ShapesDemos to communicate, will be bound to different domains to allow execute the example in the same machine, and allowing IS to do some useful work.
+To allow execute the example in the same machine, each ShapesDemo instance will be bound to different domains, allowing IS to do some useful work.

 **Preparation**